tejindermatharu/CLib/README.md

 Some comments:

  - Have experimnented with a underlying Dictionary (with more syncronisation) in one implementation, but also with a ConcurrentDictioanry (less syncronisation) and performed some simple benchmarking.
 The one with Dictionary and more locking seemsed faster, but more testing and consistency checking would be needed with more time.
  - Have used another singleton using mediator pattern (with events) for creating a Notifier for expelled cache items.
-Have used this rather than using a simple callback, as a callback would be as short lived as the calling method.
-The mediator can be used anywhere in your app.
+Have used this rather than using a simple callback, as a callback would less flexible than a mediator that can be used anywhere in the calling app and used to notify all suscribers that are interested.

  With more time I would: